-As of June 30, 2022.
+As of December 31, 2022.
 Chart sourced from JPM Asset Management.
 Underlying data sourced from BEA, FactSet, and JPM Asset Management.

 Multiple Expansion/Contraction: Equity valuations, typically measured by the price/earnings (P/E) multiple, measure how much investors are willing to pay for corporate earnings.
-Since January 1995, the MSCI ACWI (global equity index) has had an average P/E ratio of about 20.3x (based on trailing earnings).
-As of June
+Since January 1995, the MSCI ACWI (global equity index) has had an average P/E ratio of about 20.2x (based on trailing earnings).
+As of

-2022, the ACWI Index's P/E was 15.6x, lower than the long-term average since 1995.
+December 2022, the ACWI Index's P/E was 15.7x, lower than the long-term average since 1995.
 P/E ratios (which reflect trailing 12-month earnings) were skewed upward by the drop in earnings during 2020 related to COVID-19 shutdowns globally.
 In 2021, we observed P/E contractions in both global and US equity markets as earnings bounced back.
-The equity markets experienced another P/E contraction in the first half of 2022 as valuations have come down.
+The equity markets experienced another P/E contraction in 2022 as valuations came down.